ologbonowiwi/what-is-the-weekday/README.md

 ## Installation

-This library is available as a (npm package)[https://npmjs.com/package/what-is-the-weekday].
+This library is available as a [npm package](https://npmjs.com/package/what-is-the-weekday).
 You can install:

 ```
 npm install what-is-the-weekday --save